dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/capture-vision-router/auxiliary-classes/captured-result-receiver.md

 ### onDecodedBarcodesReceived

 The callback triggered when decoded barcodes are available, occurring each time an image finishes its processing.
+This callback is used to handle barcodes that have been successfully decoded by Dynamsoft Barcode Reader

 ```java
 void onDecodedBarcodesReceived(DecodedBarcodesResult result);